 - 2 sweet or red onions

 For Grilled Fajitas:

 Slice bell peppers and sweet onions.
-Toss the vegetables with a 2T olive oil, a few shakes of cumin and oregano, and a pinch of salt.
+Toss the vegetables with a 2T olive oil.
 Spread evenly on a grill pan.

 For Sheet Pan Fajitas: